eliezerkapish/eliezerkapish/README.md

 - 👋 Hi, I’m @eliezerkapish
 - 👀 I’m interested in Data Science
-- 🌱 I’m currently learning Phyton and R
+- 🌱 I’m currently learning Data Engineering
-- 💞️ I’m looking to collaborate on Phyton
+- 💞️ I’m looking forward to collaborate with your project
 - 📫 How to reach me

 <!---